NickDanDavidson/iipip-pset1/README.md

 This is a command-line implementation of the game Rock-Paper-Scissors-Lizard-Spock.

-Originally, it was only a simulation of the game; it has been update to accept user input, compare against a randomized computer choice, and keep track of the score.
+Originally, it was only a simulation of the game; it has been updated to accept user input, compare against a randomized computer choice, and keep track of the score.

 ### Running the game
 - Make sure you have Python 3 installed - type `python -V` at the command line to see if and which version you have installed.